impragya08/Dig2AI--Neural-Model/README.md

 ## Project Details:

-Data preprocessing: The first step is to preprocess the MNIST dataset by flattening the 28x28 pixel grayscale images into a 784-dimensional feature vector.
+Data preprocessing : The first step is to preprocess the MNIST dataset by flattening the 28x28 pixel grayscale images into a 784-dimensional feature vector.
 Additionally, the labels for each image will need to be one-hot encoded.

 Neural network architecture: The next step is to define the architecture of the neural network.
 For this project, a fully connected feedforward network with one hidden layer will be used.
 The number of nodes in the input layer will be 784 (the number of features in each image), the number of nodes in the hidden layer will be user-defined, and the number of nodes in the output layer will be 10 (one for each digit from 0-9).